simmi30/lnd1/README.md

 * Automatic channel management ([`autopilot`](https://github.com/brolightningnetwork/broln/tree/master/autopilot)).

 ## Lightning Network Specification Compliance
-`lnd` _fully_ conforms to the [Lightning Network specification (BOLTs)](https://github.com/brolightningnetwork/lightning-rfc).
+`broln` _fully_ conforms to the [Lightning Network specification (BOLTs)](https://github.com/brolightningnetwork/lightning-rfc).
 BOLT stands for:
 Basis of Lightning Technology.
-The specifications are currently being drafted by several groups of implementers based around the world including the developers of `lnd`.
+The specifications are currently being drafted by several groups of implementers based around the world including the developers of `broln`.
 The set of specification documents as well as our implementation of the specification are still a work-in-progress.
-With that said, the current status of `lnd`'s BOLT compliance is:
+With that said, the current status of `broln`'s BOLT compliance is:

   - [X] BOLT 1: Base Protocol
   - [X] BOLT 2: Peer Protocol for Channel Management
-  - [X] BOLT 3: Bitcoin Transaction and Script Formats
+  - [X] BOLT 3: Brocoin Transaction and Script Formats
   - [X] BOLT 4: Onion Routing Protocol
   - [X] BOLT 5: Recommendations for On-chain Transaction Handling
   - [X] BOLT 7: P2P Node and Channel Discovery